MohdSabir111/MohdSabir111/README.md

  .
 My goal is to solve real life problems using technology and create an impact ✨.

-- 🔷 **I have compeleted MCA from A.K.T.U University , currently I am working on NodeJs , and I am actively looking full-time Software Developer (Back-end) .**
+- 🔷 **I have compeleted MCA from A.K.T.U University , currently I am working on NodeJs , and I am actively looking for full-time Software Developer (Back-end).**

 - 📓 You can find my **Resume** [here](https://drive.google.com/file/d/1-riP_HwVo_b2Vb4hXEcpe4hN91NQXSQZ/view?usp=drivesdk)